Entities eligible for LMCIT coverage

 Special purpose political subdivisions

-A special purpose political subdivision is created either directly by statute or by following a procedure specified in the statutes.
-It is eligible for coverage, but it must first become a subscribing member of the League.
+Special purpose political subdivisions are created either directly by statute or by following a procedure specified in the statutes.
+Special districts are eligible for coverage.

 City boards, commissions, and authorities